Ben Barnes (actor): Career

 Barnes portrayed Billy Russo, a former sniper who started his own private military company Anvil, in The Punisher, a Netflix adaptation set in the Marvel Cinematic Universe, the first season of which aired in November 2017.
 Barnes described his character as "someone who's very narcissistic, vain and greedy, and sees himself in an extremely powerful alpha way" and who is also "fueled by a broken and abused past."
 He consulted his psychotherapist parents to ensure the authenticity of his depiction of the veteran's mental health issues.

 He returned in a recurring role as Logan Delos in the second season of Westworld which premiered in April 2018.
 In January 2019, he reprised his role as a scar-faced Billy Russo in the second season of The Punisher.
 In this season Barnes said he "had freedom to explore the trauma of brain damage and memory loss and the frustration, anger and pain that accompanies that."
 He then played the 36-year-old charming copywriter Benjamin Greene who pursued a 60-year-old wealthy divorcée in BBC One's miniseries Gold Digger.
 Originally broadcast weekly on BBC One from November 2019, it was aired on Acorn TV in May 2020 for US audience.

-In October 2019, Barnes was cast as General Kirigan in the 2021 Netflix fantasy series Shadow and Bone.
+In October 2019, Barnes was cast as General Kirigan (the Darkling) in the 2021 Netflix fantasy series Shadow and Bone.
 The series overall received mixed reviews from critics, but Barnes' performance garnered more praise, with Empire describing him as "dashing", and Rolling Stone and Radio Times praising his performance as General Kirigan.

+In 2023-2025, Barnes appeared in a number of advertisements for cell phone provider T-Mobile US, outfitted in a magenta suit.